Helping a Pair of Fearful Dachshunds: Free Training Tips

 By: David Codr

 In this Omaha dog training session, we worked with a pair of fearful Dachshunds, Wally and Tasha.
-We taught them how to sit and come by petting them at the right time.
+We taught them how to sit and come on cue to build their confidence with a super easy dog behavior trick.

 We were called in to help the dogs stop being afraid of the family’s grandchildren.
-However, it was clear that their fears went much deeper.
+However once the session started, it was clear that their fears went much deeper.

 Wally and Tasha barked then moved away when my colleague, Taylor and I were at the door.
 Once we came inside the dogs displayed a number of classic fearful behaviors; barking and hiding, tense body language, stiff or jittery movement and cowering any time they came out from behind the couch.
 These are all classic signs of cortisol, the stress hormone.